cryzed/toFeed/README.md

 Adapters
 --------
 Below the currently supported adapters and their routes are listed.
+All adapters expose a way to manually set the cache timeout by passing "cache_timeout" as a GET-parameter.

 Patreon: